tanin47/javaparser.rs/README.md

 Status
 -------

-* Parse all Java files in OpenJDK8 successfully
+* Parse all Java files in OpenJDK 8 and 12 successfully
+* It doesn't detect `var` in Java 10 yet.

 Develop